AlexandrePrudHomme/CitizenHacks2019/README.md

 7. Respect for User Privacy — Keep it User-Centric: Users of InstaChain and their privacy are our top priority

 ### Challenges:
 - Had trouble displaying logo
   - Trial and error
   - Played around with the numbers (ex. background-size, width, height)
 - Issues viewing other people’s profiles on InstaChain
 - Input field would not pass properly, it always returned a null
   - Looking for solutions online
 - Components of web page would be out of place
-- Look for solutions in existing code and tried different approaches until the webpage looked the way we wanted (mainly css framework struggles as we have very little experience)
+  - Look for solutions in existing code and tried different approaches until the webpage looked the way we wanted
+- Didn't know a good way to implement image posting
+  - This would be a next step (mainly css framework struggles as we have very little experience)

 ### Sources:
 1. Tutorial: BUILD A REALTIME INSTAGRAM CLONE by Christian Nwamba from https://pusher.com/tutorials/instagram-clone-part-1